Rewash2594/Rewash2594/README.md

 This profile is not a collection of random projects.
 It is a **deliberate body of work** focused on understanding how control, authority, and trust propagate in real-world systems.

+I approach security as an offensive-minded engineer.
+My focus is not on tools or alerts, but on understanding how authority, trust, and control propagate through systems.
+I document my reasoning and build minimal artifacts to make implicit security assumptions explicit.

 ---

 ## How I Think About Security